-NOTE: Parky’s Farm (as a whole) is open but the indoor playground is closed for 2020 (last updated July 13, 2020).
+NOTE: Parky’s Farm (as a whole) is open but the indoor playground is closed (last updated April 21, 2021).
 In addition, the barn hours are limited and other activities may be closed so be sure to check their site for updates before you head out.

 Hop in the car and head a very short distance to visit Parky’s Farm.